 Features include: fast syntax highlighting, ability to edit huge XQuery files, code completion for functions and variables, code templates, powerful navigation, on-the-fly compilation...
 This is the first part of my screencast.
 The second part will cover the application development cycle, including code generation (scaffolding), deployment and synchronization. eXide is now available in SVN trunk ().
 After updating, just open in your browser.
-Special thanks to the project for developing the core editor component.
 21-XQuery.pdf.
 Blooming FLWOR - An Introduction to the XQuery FLWOR Expression.
 Download the PDF By: Dr.

 Michael Kay In the previous tutorial in this series I presented a quick 10-minute XQuery Tutorial.
 I started with a number of XPath expressions — because every XPath expression is a valid XQuery — and then went on to introduce FLWOR expressions, the workhorse of the XQuery language.
 FLWOR expressions are so powerful, and form such an important part of XQuery, that I think it's worth giving them an article in their own right: and here it is.
 If it's not obvious from the title of the article, FLWOR is pronounced "flower" and is often mis-spelt as "flowr".
 Simple FLWOR Expressions The simplest XQuery FLWOR expression is probably something like this: for $v in $doc//video return $v This simply returns all the video elements in the document $doc.

 You can add a bit of substance with an XQuery where clause and a slightly more imaginative XQuery return clause: for $v in $doc//video where $v/year = 1999 return $v/title SELECT v.title FROM video v WHERE v.year = 1999 $doc//video.
 Functions.pdf.
 Saxon Running XQuery from the Command Line.
 A command is available to run a query contained in a file.